cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `outputSplashMode = 'normal'`

-    Under this option, the simulation splash and progress bar will be shown on screen as well as all post-processing details.
+    Under this option, the simulation splash and progress bar will be shown on screen in addition to all post-processing details.
 This is the default behavior in compiled language environments (e.g., C, C++, Fortran, ...).

 +   `outputSplashMode = 'quiet'`